RenanPessotti/netcore-api-boilerplate/README.md

 # If you like it, give it a Star
 If this template was useful for you, or if you learned something, please give it a Star! :star:

-# Thanks
-This project has great influence of https://github.com/lkurzyniec/netcore-boilerplate and https://github.com/EduardoPires/EquinoxProject.
-If you have time, please visit these repos, and give them a star, too!

 # About
 This boilerplate/template was developed by Renan Pessotti under [MIT license](LICENSE).